Manage instances

 -

-Go to KakaoCloud Console > Monitoring menu.
+Go to the KakaoCloud Console > Monitoring menu.

 -

-Click the Explorer tab and select MySQL in the log explorer.
+Click the Explorer tab, and select MySQL in the log explorer.

 -

-After confirming the query period, enter
+After checking the query period, enter

 "*/mysql_log/slowlog/slowquery.log"

-in the File Path filter. -
+in File path under Log filter. -

 Use stored procedure